 Neo4j Labs is a collection of the latest innovations in graph technology.
 These projects are designed and developed by the Neo4j team as a way to test functionality and extensions of our product offerings.
 A project typically either graduates to being maintained as a formal Neo4j project or is deprecated with source made available publicly.

 These Labs are supported via the online community.
-They are actively developed and maintained, but we don’t provide any SLAs or guarantees around backwards compatibility and deprecation.
+They are actively developed and maintained, but we don’t provide any SLAs or guarantees around backwards compatibility and deprecation, see the FAQ below.

 GraphQL has become a comprehensive stack for API development and consolidation.
 Our GRANDstack and Neo4j-GraphQL-js offerings combine the most common tools and frameworks: GraphQL, React, Apollo and Neo4j Database.

 As the most comprehensive developer toolkit for Neo4j, the APOC library provides a wide range of procedures and functions that make your life as a Neo4j user easier.
 APOC includes data integration, graph refactoring, data conversion, operational functionality and more.